 - Finally, check out my feedback that will tell you all the mistakes I committed for this exam.

-Common Tips Applicable for all Certs:
+Common Tips Applicable for all Certifications:

 - Except for OCI Foundations, don’t rely on Oracle University videos thinking you would pass the exam.
 You need much more than that.
 Nothing beats hands on practice in your own OCI console.

 - Go through my Flashcards (Developer, Operations, Professional Architect) that I prepared for the exams.
 If you are not clear on any of the card, please go through official documentation on OCI website.

 - Take the practice exams (Associate Architect and Professional Architect).
 Besides knowing the right answer, know why the answer is right.
 Additionally, for Professional Exam, take all Oracle University exams as well for all 5 certs.
 It will help you remember OCI services.